Watchdog Signal and Timer Setup

 Watchdog signal and timer function on Q.series controllers provide continuous system supervision and enable automatic restart when the controller becomes unresponsive.

 A controller provides two watchdog functions.
-The first is a watchdog (life) signal that can be monitored by an external system to verify that the controller is operating correctly.
+The first is a watchdog (life) signal that can be monitored by an external system via a digital output or a virtual variable to verify that the controller is operating correctly.
 The second is a watchdog timer that automatically restarts the controller if it becomes unresponsive.

-To modify the default watchdog signal settings or activate the watchdog timer, go to Controller settings → Watchdog.
+To modify the watchdog signal settings or activate the watchdog timer, go to Controller settings → Watchdog.

 -